 The first is costs, particularly the indirect labor costs levied by the state on companies to provide welfare.
 European governments have been proclaiming for the past decade (when pressure to do so started to be exerted by the European Commission) that these costs really are being reduced.
-But with no abatement in the rising burden of welfare, notably pensions, there has been Vttle positive effect.
-The nations' vested interests that oppose real productivity-enhancing actions- particularly in the "non-private" sectors-have dug their heels in.
+But with no abatement in the rising burby A.C.
+Hubert den of welfare, notably pensions, there has been little positive effect.
+The nations' vested interests that oppose real productivity-enhancing actions-particularly in the "non-private" sectors-have dug their heels in.
 Indeed, a major challenge for the present decade is for the nations to raise the productivity of their healthcare, pension, security, and educational systems.